fredana/rental-house-app/houses-listing-app/README.md

 House/Apartment Listing App

 DESCRIPTION:
 This app can be used to advertise/rent/buy a house or an apartment with information about the location, description, price, and pictures.
-Those pictures can be scrolled from left/right to go thru them.
+Those pictures can be scrolled from left/right to go  through  them.

 INSTALLATION INSTRUCTION:
 Global setup: